King Zedekiah of Judah – 20th and last king of Judah.

 King Nebuchadnezzar of Babylon appointed Zedekiah as King of Judah and later deposed King Zedekiah to Babylon because he did not do what King Nebuchadnezzar had asked him to do.

 King Zedekiah 20th and last king of Judah and was evil in God’s eyes.

 Reigned for 11 years = 597BC -586BC.

-King Nebuchadnezzar the king of Babylonia made King Jehoiakin’s uncle Mattaniah King of Judah and at the same time changes the name of Mattaniah to Zedekiah.
-King Jehoiakin had been the 19th king of Judah.
+King Nebuchadnezzar the king of Babylonia made King Jehoiachin’s uncle Mattaniah King of Judah and at the same time changed the name of Mattaniah to Zedekiah.
+King Jehoiachin had been the 19th king of Judah.

 Mattaniah in Hebrew means: gift of Jehovah.

 Zedekiah in Hebrew means: The LORD is my righteousness.